KoljaWindeler/kaco/README.md

     name: Solar Power
     url: 192.168.2.194
  ```
- However Grouping via Devices are not Supported if you using Configuration via yaml
+ However grouping via devices are not supported if you using configuration via yaml

  # Contributors
 Manny thanks to [Kolja Windler](https://github.com/KoljaWindeler) how programmed the base of these Component.